YakivGalkin/flutterbase-taxi/README.md

 ## Get in thought

-Flutter enthusiasts, you are welcome to connect with me on [LinkedIn](https://www.linkedin.com/in/yakiv/) or email me at: [hello@flutterbase.com](mailto:hello@flutterbase.com)
+Calling all Flutter enthusiasts - connect me on [LinkedIn](https://www.linkedin.com/in/yakiv/) :)